kubeflow/website/content/en/docs/components/pipelines/sdk/component-development.md

     ```

     Note: `Input 1` and `Parameter 1` do not specify any details about how they
     are stored or how much data they contain.
-The Kubeflow Pipelines system  Consider using naming conventions
+Consider using naming conventions
     to indicate if inputs are expected to be small enough to pass by value.

 1. After your component finishes its task, the component's outputs are passed